Saz2049/Ambiguous-Musical-Figures/README.md

 # Ambiguous-Musical-Figures

+Welcome!

 This repository includes the notebooks and R markdown files for the data cleaning, EDA, and analysis for my ambiguous musical figures project.
+In this project, I designed a quantitative survey experiment to examine ambiguous figure perception in a musical context.
+Ever seen the duck-rabbit phenomenon?
+Essentially, this is the musical equivalent!

-The anonymized data has not been included in this repository, should you have any questions, please feel to reach out anytime!
+The anonymized data has not been included here, nor have the audio files for space reasons.
+Should you have any questions, please feel to reach out anytime!

 Included in the repository is: